-Step 24: "Sand" off any bumps or bulges.
+Step 24: "Sand" off any bumps or irregularities.

 In this photo, you can see the bump from where the sawing started on the side.
 This bump needs to be "sanded" off.

 Your scroll saw now doubles as a sander.
-Gently run the bumps or rough patches against the blade to grind them off.
+Turn the saw back on and gently run the bumps or rough patches against the blade to grind them off.
 As with cutting, getting good at this takes practice.

 Step 25: Take the book stack off the saw and clean up.

 All done with sawing!
 Take out the blade, remove your cut book stack, and take a shop vac to your work space.
-Now it's time to head back to the glue.
+Then it's time to head back to the glue.

 Tip: How long does it take to saw a book stack?